APCI holiday classic for our animal friends and the selfless volunteers who rescue them

 Happily, Raphie lives in the moment.
 No longer collapsed in a fetal position, our now 21-pound Raphie stands tall with his eyes bright and his tongue hanging out in a smile.

 The Last Chance Ranch and other animal rescues could use your donations.
 One of the most rewarding and fun ways to donate is to adopt a pet.
-Share love that is unconditional.
-Adopt a pet.
+Share a pet’s love.
+It’s unconditional.